Opportunity-Hack-San-Jose-2017/Team7/platobot/README.md

   * **Project setup**
       * `./setup.sh` to setup the python virtual environment - put all setup steps here
-      * Make sure your virtual environment is activated while you are developing on the `smsbot` project.
+      * Make sure your virtual environment is activated while you are developing on the `platobot` project.

   * **Pycharm**